-Water withdrawals: for the reporting year, please complete the table below with water accounting data for all facilities included in your answer to W3.2a
+W5.1 Water withdrawals: for the reporting year, please complete the table below with water accounting data for all facilities included in your answer to W3.2a

 Facility reference number Country River basin Facility name Total water withdrawals (megaliters/year) at this facility How does the total water withdrawals at this facility compare to the last reporting year?
-Please explain Facility 1 Canada Other: Atlantic Ocean Sea Rose 22979 Higher Produced water has been included as a water withdrawal.
-Despite greater total water withdrawal, consumption at SeaRose decreased in 2015.
-Facility 2 Canada Other: North Saskatchewan River Bolney 6788 Higher Produced water has been included as a water withdrawal.
-Fresh water withdrawal increased at this thermal project, due to variations that are a function of reservoir characteristics and project stage.
+Please explain Facility 1 Canada Other: Atlantic Ocean Sea Rose 22831 About the same Produced water has been included as a water withdrawal.
+No significant change from 2015.
+Facility 2 Canada Other: North Saskatchewan River Bolney 7116 About the same Produced water has been included as a water withdrawal.
+No significant change from 2015.

 Facility reference number Country River basin Facility name Total water withdrawals (megaliters/year) at this facility How does the total water withdrawals at this facility compare to the last reporting year?
-Please explain Facility 3 Canada Other: North Saskatchewan River Pikes Peak 3308 About the same Produced water has been included as a water withdrawal.
-No significant change from 2014.
-Facility 4 Canada Other: North Saskatchewan River Pikes Peak South 3840 About the same Produced water has been included as a water withdrawal.
-No significant change from 2014.
-Facility 5 Canada Other: North Saskatchewan River Paradise Hill 1589 About the same Produced water has been included as a water withdrawal.
-No significant change from 2014.
-Facility 6 Canada Other: North Saskatchewan River Rush Lake 2010 Higher Water withdrawals increased in 2015 because it was the first year of operation at this project.
-Oil production also increased.
+Please explain Facility 3 Canada Other: North Saskatchewan River Pikes Peak 2922 Lower Fresh water withdrawal decreased at this in situ thermal project, due to variations that are a function of reservoir characteristics and project stage.
+Facility 4 Canada Other: North Saskatchewan River Pikes Peak South 3733 About the same Produced water has been included as a water withdrawal.
+No significant change from 2015.
+Facility 5 Canada Other: North Saskatchewan River Paradise Hill 1828 Higher Production increased by 12% in 2016.
 Produced water has been included as a water withdrawal.
-Facility 7 Canada Other: North Saskatchewan River Sandall 1420 Higher Water withdrawals increased at this in situ thermal project, due to variations that are a function of reservoir characteristics and project stage.
-Oil production also increased.
-Produced water has been included as a water withdrawal.
-Facility 8 United States of America Other: Maumee River Lima Refinery 6463 About the same No significant change Facility 9 Canada Other: Athabasca River Sunrise Energy Project 3083 Much higher Water withdrawals increased in 2015 because it was the first year of operation at Sunrise.
-Produced water has been included as a water withdrawal.
+Facility 6 Canada Other: North Saskatchewan River Rush Lake 3481 Much higher Production at Rush Lake increased by 106% in 2016.
+Fresh water withdrawal increased at this in situ thermal project, due to variations that are a function of reservoir characteristics and project stage.
+Additionally, produced water has been included as a water withdrawal.
+Facility 7 Canada Other: North Saskatchewan River Sandall 1417 About the same Produced water has been included as a water withdrawal.
+No significant change from 2015.
+Facility 8 Canada Other: North Saskatchewan River Edam East 2636 This is our first year of measurement This facility started in 2016 Facility 9 Canada Other: North Saskatchewan River Edam West 564 This is our first year of measurement This facility started in 2016 Facility 10 Canada Other: North Saskatchewan River Vawn 1693 This is our first year of measurement This facility started in 2016 Facility 11 United States of America Other: Maumee River Watershed Lima Refinery 6079 Lower This change is within the expected operational range.
+Facility 12 Canada Other: Athabasca River Watershed Sunrise Energy Project 8691 Much higher Production at Sunrise increased by 350% in 2016.
+Fresh water withdrawal increased at this in situ thermal project due to variations that are a function of reservoir characteristics and project stage.
+Additionally, produced water has been included as a water withdrawal.